Sed quis custodiet ipso custodes? (Who will guard the guards?) – Juvenal (Satire VI, lines 347–348)

 The function of assessment tools is to identify and present the deficiencies, violations and other rule-breaking activities incurred by the agencies or internal oversight entities.
 They include anomaly pattern analysis, deletion monitoring, intrusion and data access abuse, data dissemination violations to external third parties, suspicious data query and search behavior, etc.

-Part of the our Oversight Tool Kit is an event-triggered processing engine which includes a large set of various processing modules.
+Part of our Oversight Tool Kit is an event-triggered processing engine that includes a large set of various processing modules.
 This list can be extended with the latest state-of-the-art technology coming from open research and development.